 – 550 pesos for the newborn screening test

 – 200 pesos for the newborn hearing screening test

 – Available for all normal deliveries, even for fifth and succeeding deliveries, and for CS deliveries.

 Ask your doctor about it beforehand because the newborn tests must be performed within a certain number of hours after the baby’s birth in order for the tests to be paid by Philhealth.
 The pediatrician must be Philhealth-accredited.

 Q: What’s the best way to get the maximum Philhealth maternity benefits?

 Find an obstetrics-gynecologist who is Philhealth-accredited, who works in a Philhealth-accredited hospital, and who is willing to help you get the maximum benefit starting from prenatal care up to newborn care.

-Or find a midwife’s clinic or a lying-in clinic which is Philhealth accredited and willing to help you get the maximum benefit starting from prenatal care up to newborn care.
+Or find a midwife’s clinic or a lying-in clinic which is Philhealth accredited and willing to help you get the maximum benefit starting from prenatal care, antenal care, maternity care and newborn care.
 Make sure that your midwife is also Philhealth-accredited.

 Philhealth Requires Nine Months of Prior Payments

 Philhealth Branches — Membership Reactivation